Our Story in 2019

-We will need to maintain our focus on fundraising to allow our work to continue, and also continue to strengthen our relationships in Tanzania to ensure that we spend the money, which our donors have so generously given, wisely and effectively.
+As ever, we will need to maintain our focus on fundraising to allow our work to continue, and also continue to strengthen our relationships in Tanzania to ensure that we spend the money, that our donors have so generously given, wisely and effectively.

 In the year ahead we will:

-We are looking forward to a successful sixth year for our charity.
+We are looking forward to a successful 7th year for our charity.